keystroke3/recursive-heuristics/content/tutorials/a-different-way-to-think-about-recursion.md

 I thought about what was happening and came to this conclusion:

-**Recursion is about simplifying going forward and clarifying going backwards.**
+**Recursion is about simplifying inputs going forward and clarifying going backwards.**

 If a light bulb doesn't immediately go explode in your head, I hope it will by the end of the article.
 Let's look at that factorial description again:
 $$N \times (N-1 \times (N-2 \times ....
 (N-(N-1))))$$